 Dryburgh Abbey was placed in State Guardianship in 1919.
 It had been founded by the Premonstratensians from Alnwick in Northumberland in 1150.
 The first guidebook was published in 1937: the description by J.S.
 Richardson, and the history by Marguerite Wood.
 This was a pairing also found in the guidebooks for Melrose Abbey and Edinburgh Castle.
+A second edition appeared in 1948.

 The guidebook contained a reconstruction by Alan Sorrell.
 A foldout plan was placed inside the back cover.